 This phenomenon can be a big problem when trying to provide a foliar application of treatment to plants with waxy leaves like grandma’s old hoya plant and jade plants because very often, your product simply rolls off the leaves and doesn’t benefit the plant.

 When you include wetting agents properly, you can correct this problem.

 Wetting agents work by providing a binding layer or breaking the surface tension between the applied product and the leaf surface or soil surface.

 Consider making your own homemade surfactant wetting agent.

-This helps a spray stick to the leaf surface and provide the greatest benefit.
+This helps a spray stick to the leaf surface and provides the greatest benefit.

-A good natural product made using organic ingredients (e.g. coconut oil) can greatly enhance the effectiveness of the products like liquid plant fertilizers and foliar sprays and homemade insecticide soaps you apply.
+A good natural product made using organic ingredients (e.g., coconut oil) can greatly enhance the effectiveness of products like liquid plant fertilizers, foliar sprays, and homemade insecticide soaps you apply.